 - For more finance news, go to the News24 Business front page.

-On Wednesday, the price of both 93 and 95 unleaded petrol will rise by 59c a litre, while diesel will fall by between R1.52 and R1.57 a litre.
+On Wednesday, the price of unleaded petrol (both 93 and 95), will increase by 51c a litre, while diesel will rise by R1.43 a litre.

-Illuminating paraffin will fall by 57c a litre on Wednesday, the Department of Mineral Resources and Energy announced.
+Illuminating paraffin will increase by 77c a litre, the Department of Mineral Resources and Energy announced on Friday.

 Local fuel costs depend on global oil prices and the rand/dollar exchange rate, as oil is priced in the US currency.